NCBI-Hackathons/VirusDiscoveryProject/VirusGenes/README.md

 ```

-## ab initio gene profiling and gene annotation with VIGA pipeline
+## Ab initio gene profiling and gene annotation with VIGA pipeline

-De novo VIral Genome Annotator or (VIGA)[https://www.biorxiv.org/content/early/2018/03/07/277509] is an automated pipeline that performes ab initio ORF profiling with Prodigal and gene annotation with Diamond, Blast and HMMER.
+De novo VIral Genome Annotator or [VIGA](https://www.biorxiv.org/content/early/2018/03/07/277509) is an automated pipeline that performes ab initio ORF profiling with Prodigal and gene annotation with Diamond, Blast and HMMER.

 Uses multiple databases (i.e. RefSeq, pVOG, RVDB, etc).

-All programs can be used through a (Docker image)[https://hub.docker.com/r/vimalkvn/viga/]
+All programs can be used through a [Docker image]https://hub.docker.com/r/vimalkvn/viga/)

 ```bash